okarimo17/youtubeUIClone/README.md

-# Sample Snack app
+# Youtube UI Clone with React Native

-A simple youtube ui clone with react native lib.
+Trying to clone the youtube mobile app ui with react native lib.
+You Can see the video of making this from here (Watch Here)[https://www.youtube.com/watch?v=qW1zt6bg3q4]

 When you're ready to see everything that Expo provides (or if you want to use your own editor) you can **Download** your project and use it with [expo-cli](https://docs.expo.io/get-started/installation).